MaximoSchro/maxschroeder.github.io/content/projects/schrodingersdeliveryservice.md

 ![Fincremental Image](img/schrodingers.png)
 ## Overview

-In **Schrodinger's Delivery Service**, the player is presented with a box and must shake it to tell if a cat is inside or not.
-If there is a cat the player must deliver the box by throwing it at the house.
-If there is no cat, the player must throw the box off to the side to get a new one.
+In **Schrodinger's Delivery Service**, the player is presented with a box and must shake it to determine whether a cat is inside.
+If there is a cat, the player must deliver the box by throwing it at the house.
+If there is no cat, the player must throw the box aside to get a new one.

 {{< itch "https://itch.io/embed/3132390?dark=true">}}